pimpcapital/ParallelGit/README.md

 #### Write requests

-In the same branch, assume a follow up task to change to `MyFactory.java` and commit the changes.
+In the same branch, assume there is a follow up task to change `MyFactory.java`.
 ```
  /
  ├──app-core